Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 These are the factors that you need to consider in choosing a shipping carrier:

-Additionally, you can choose from different shipping carriers such as USPS, FedEx, UPS, Australia Post, UK Royal Mail, and Canada post.
 Choose a reliable and trustworthy shipping carrier that fits your shipping requirements and that you can do business with for the long haul.

 If you’re looking for a flexible shipping solution that will allow you to cater to wholesale shipping in WooCommerce, we highly recommend trying out Wholesale Prices Premium.

 You can assign specific shipping methods and zones to each custom wholesale user role.
 For any wholesale user role, you may create as many mappings as you like.
-You should ideally provide numerous shipping ways for each tier of wholesale users so that they have options when making a purchase:
+You should ideally provide numerous shipping options for each tier of wholesale users so that they have options when making a purchase:

 Shipping products globally can be a complex process due to the varying regulations, clearances, and restrictions in each country.
 To ensure successful deliveries, it’s essential to have a comprehensive understanding of the importation laws and regulations for every destination.

-This includes knowing what items are prohibited or restricted, which documents are required for customs clearance and any additional fees or taxes that may apply.
+This includes knowing what items are prohibited or restricted, which documents are required for customs clearance, and any additional fees or taxes that may apply.

-3. Get an Insurance
+3. Get insurance

-4. Shipping Rates
+4. Shipping rates

 The shipping rates can vary depending on a lot of factors:

-- Shipping Carrier;
+• Shipping Carrier;

-- Size and Weight of the Package;
+• Size and Weight of the Package;

-- Country of Origin and Destination Country;
+• Country of Origin and Destination Country;

-- Custom Regulations.
+• Custom Regulations.

 To check the shipping rates, you can check out the shipping guide, services, and features of these shipping companies:

-6. Electronic Invoice
+6. Electronic invoice

-International shipping requires you to have a sales invoice which is part of the documentation.
+International shipping requires you to have a sales invoice, which is part of the documentation.

-Shipping carriers also offer paperless or electronic invoices such as UPS Paperless Invoice and FedEx’s Electronic Trade Documents.
-This way you will be able to transmit the invoice to customs and obtain clearance from them.
+Shipping carriers also offer paperless or electronic invoices, such as UPS Paperless Invoice and FedEx’s Electronic Trade Documents.
+This allows you to transmit the invoice to customs and obtain clearance from them.
+You can also print out an invoice and put it along with the package.

-7. Customs Clearance
+7. Customs clearance

 That’s why it’s important to understand and comply with customs clearance requirements.
 This means taking the time to research the regulations and requirements in the destination country, ensuring your products are properly labeled and declared, and submitting all necessary documentation on time.